March hiring accelerated to 916K, yet many jobs remain lost

 “We can rejoice in these numbers, but we still have a lot of work to do," said Jane Oates, president of WorkingNation and a former Labor Department official.
 “There are millions of workers we need to get back into jobs.”

-The increasingly bright outlook for the labor market follows a year of epic job losses, waves of coronavirus infections and small business closures.
+The brightening outlook for the labor market follows a year of epic job losses, waves of coronavirus infections and small business closures.
 Numerous signs suggest that the economy is improving.
 Consumer confidence in March reached its highest level since the pandemic intensified.

-And a survey found that manufacturing grew in March at its fastest pace since 1983.
-Vaccinations are increasingly being administered, although new confirmed infections have risen from lower levels in recent weeks.
+A survey found that manufacturing grew in March at its fastest pace since 1983.
+And vaccinations are increasingly being administered, although new confirmed infections have risen from lower levels in recent weeks.

+Speaking after the government issued the jobs report, President Joe Biden said it showed that his $1.9 trillion financial rescue package — which included $1,400 checks to most adults — was already boosting the economy.
+Biden argued, though, that further assistance in the form of the infrastructure package his administration unveiled this week, was needed to sustain the gains.

+“The fight’s far from over," the president said in televised remarks.
+“The progress we’ve worked so hard to achieve can be reversed."

 Last month, hiring strengthened across the economy.
 Restaurants, hotels and bars — the sector most damaged by the virus — added 216,000 jobs.
 Construction companies, aided by better weather after severe storms in February, gained 110,000.